braheezy/braheezy.github.io/content/posts/what-i-learned-about-mp3-encoding.md

 ---
-categories:
-- Golang A Go Go
 date: "2023-10-04T19:45:34Z"
 tags:
 - Go
 - Audio
-title: 'MP3 Encoding in Go'
+title: 'What I Learned About MP3 Encoding'
 ---

-*TLDR; I ported an [MP3 encoder to Go](https://github.com/braheezy/shine-mp3).*

 ## The Best MP3 Encoder is LAME
 When it comes to MP3 encoding, there is one de-facto leader in the open-source industry: [LAME](https://lame.sourceforge.io/index.php).
 It's been given the attention of software and audio engineers [for years](https://svn.code.sf.net/p/lame/svn/trunk/lame/doc/html/history.html) which shows in the extensive features it comes with.
 If you want to encode audio data to MP3 with professional performance and quality, you either use LAME or [something built on top of it](https://lame.sourceforge.io/links.php).